billzhong/dell-precision-3240-compact-hackintosh/README.md

 ### BIOS

-You need use [RU](http://ruexe.blogspot.com) to change following offsets:
+You need to use [RU](http://ruexe.blogspot.com) to change following offsets:

 | UEFI Variable | Offset | Value | Comment       |
 | ------------- | ------ | ----- | ------------- |